royalapplications/docs/src/r2023/royalserver/document-store-configuration/index.md

 # Document Store

-The Document Store is a component in Royal Server that enables the user to securely load and save Royal Documents directly from Royal Server - no more shared files needed.
+The Document Store is a component in Royal Server that enables sers to securely load and save Royal Documents directly from/to Royal Server - no more shared files needed.
 To work with Documents hosted by Royal Server, you need to use Royal TS/X.

 ## Settings

 If enabled, Royal Server hosts Documents for Royal TS/X clients.
 You can

-- Specify the Documents Folder (this is where the Documents and backups will be stored),
+- Specify the Documents Folder (this is where the Documents and Document backups will be stored),
-- Specify the number of backups (each change in the file triggers a backup) and
+- Specify the number of backups (each saved change triggers a document backup) and
-- Specify if Access Rules are enabled
+- Specify if Access Rules are enabled (see below)

 **Access Rules**

-Additionally to the restricted access via the permissions, hosted documents can have Access Rules defined.
-For a give group or user you can specify Read or Modify rights for each document separately.
+In addition to restricted access via Windows group permissions, hosted documents can have custom Access Rules.
+Each document can be assigned a list of Windows groups or users with Read or Modify permissions.

 More information about the Access Rules and how they can be configured can be found [here](xref:royalserver_components_document-store_documents).